Building applications for Android

 Building .apk files from Qt Applications requires a cross-compiling toolchain, which is hard to setup.
 To simplify this, there is a ready-to-use Docker container for building KDE applications.

-This documentation only applies to applications that have a Craft blueprint in the craft-blueprints-kde repository.
+This only applies to applications that have a Craft blueprint in the craft-blueprints-kde repository.
 If the application you want does not have such a blueprint yet, have a look at the documentation.

 mkdir craft-kde-android